Rossini-Martyr/EQAO_Prediction_Project/README.md

 ---

 ## 🚀 Interactive Deployment
 To make these predictions actionable, I developed a custom **Streamlit Dashboard**.
-This interface allows administrators to input school characteristics and receive a real-time risk assessment, complete with a natural language explanation of the key features driving the model's decision.
+This interface allows administrators to input school characteristics and receive a real-time risk assessment, complete with an explanation of the key features driving the model's decision.

 ![EQAO Risk Prediction Tool](EQAO_Risk_Prediction.gif)